SamuXarick/LuDiAI-AfterFix/readme.txt

 Is friendly:
     When enabled, the AI tries to avoid building its stations near stations of other companies.
 When disabled, it is allowed to do so.
-    If the AI started as Random AI, the decision will be randomized on startup.

 Can station spread:
     When enabled, the AI expands its road stations by distantly joining new station pieces, to enlarge station coverage.
 It may also join road stations with airports, docks and vice-versa whenever possible.

-If the AI started as Random AI, the decision will be randomized on startup.
+Rail support: (experimental)
+    Enables or disables the usage of rail routes.

 Road support: